 Access rights and management of entities and metadata are essential for ensuring access, usefulness, integrity and authenticity of archived content.

-The user can only access the entities according to the security class of the records, the security class of the user or groups, and the access rights to the records and metadata for which they are authorized.
+The users and groups can only access the entities according to the security class of the records, the security class of the user or groups, and the access rights to the records and metadata for which they are authorized.

 By capturing data about the location of physical documents, the users can find documents in the physical archive more quickly.
 The user enters metadata about home and current location of records, change status and date and administrator of physical records.

 The conversion of content can be done automatically with the appropriate settings on the IMiS/ARChive Server or manually for an individual content within the interval specified in the server settings.

 The audit trail shows all accesses and events over the records and content.
 The audit log can be accessed only by users with the appropriate role specified on the IMiS/ARChive Server.For each class, folder and document, it logs when the user or delegated person executed an action and from which device.